 Foreign Language Program

-To further help with preparation for the language exams, Fletcher students have access to Mango Languages, an online language learning resource designed to give users comprehensive conversational language and grammar skills in over 60 languages.
-Visit the Mango Languages website to create your login profile.
+Fletcher students have free access to Mango Languages, an online language learning resource designed to give users comprehensive conversational language and grammar skills in over 60 languages.
+Tufts students may log into Mango Languages here to create a profile.

 The Learning Languages Research Guide provided by Tufts Libraries outlines numerous additional free web resources, including both reference tools and language-learning programs.